kyritzb/lp-template/README.md

 - You might see some warnings or messages - that's usually okay
 - If you see an error in red, read what it says - it might tell you what's wrong

+**✅ Success Criteria - You're ready to continue when:**
+- The terminal shows a message like "▲ Next.js 15.x.x" or similar
+- You see a line that says "Local: http://localhost:3000" (or similar)
+- The terminal is still running (not showing an error that stopped it)
+- The terminal might show "Ready" or "compiled successfully" messages

 ### Step 7: View Your Website

 **What to do:**